manujose94/cloud-iot-helm-chart/Readme.md

 | `global.imagePullPolicy`  | Image pull policy for all containers        | `IfNotPresent`|
 | `global.labels.project`   | Project label applied to all resources      | `cloud-iot`   |
 | `global.labels.version`   | Version label applied to all resources      | `1.0.0`       |

+**Note:** Environment-specific values are stored in separate files under the `environments/` directory.
+This structure allows you to maintain configurations for `dev`, `staging`, and `prod` environments separately, ensuring that sensitive or environment-specific configurations do not overlap.

 ### :package: Deployments